AI Governance in Fraud Detection

 -

-Explainability & Fairness:
+Explainability and Fairness:

 - How are models tested for bias and discrimination?